QuiltMC/rfcs/0002-quilt.mod.json.md

 # Summary
-This document acts as a Request for Comments (RFC) on the topic of how a quilt mod file should be formatted.
+This document acts as a Request for Comments (RFC) on the topic of how a Quilt mod's metadata should be formatted.
 Such changes are intended to provide added value for mod developers, library developers, and users alike.

 # Motivation
 Since the toolchain is being forked, now is the opportune moment to make large scale changes to many of the systems mod developers use.
 This RFC describes a more flexible and powerful format for the mod file that defines what a mods definition should look like.